msppstata/quant1/01-Intro-to-STATA.md

 * `describe`:
    from drop-down menu: data > describe data > describe data in memory
+    - For specified variables (all variables if no specific variables specified in command) lists
+    - 	name,
+    - 	description,
-    - For specified variables (all variables if no specific variables specified in command), lists name, description, variable type (storage type-- byte, int, and float are numeric; anything starting with `str` is a string variable), display format (how many digits before decimals are rounded), and label.
+    - 	variable type (storage type-- byte, int, and float are numeric; anything starting with `str` is a string variable),
+    - 	display format (how many digits before decimals are rounded),
+    - 	and label.
     - If run for all variables, also lists the number of observations, number of variables, and information about the data file.

 * `summarize`: